 Where to Buy It

-You can buy Qualia Mind through the Neurohacker Collective website, which includes the Single Order and Subscription pricing options, as well as Amazon for the $139 Single Order.
-(Plus, there’s the Amazon Prime shipping quickness, of course.)
+You can buy Qualia Mind through the Neurohacker Collective website, as well as on Amazon.

 Conclusion: Does Qualia Mind Work?

 Yes, Qualia Mind works.
 Individually, Qualia Mind’s ingredients are all of exceptional quality and quantity, and they all make sense for the benefits advertised by Neurohacker Collective.
-However, collectively, the formula design makes it difficult to discern what exactly is working here — and, furthermore, whether or not removing certain ingredients might actually enhance the overall Qualia Mind experience.
+However, collectively, the formula design is doing too much.

 It seems like Neurohacker Collective had this concern in mind when they formulated Qualia Mind (a.k.a.
-Qualia 2.0) as essentially a better Qualia supplement.
-But the question still stands: Is there still substantial room for improvement here?
+Qualia 2.0), as the more refined and focused version of their original Qualia supplement stack.
+Even so, Qualia Mind is still too much.

 Final Rating